jupyter/nbgrader/nbgrader/docs/source/user_guide/what_is_nbgrader.rst

 both notebook-wide and per-cell.
 This is used to track the progress of the assignment.
 For example, this tracks cells that are read-only.
-However, since the metadata is within the notebook file itself - which is given to the student - so one can't prevent the student from editing the notebook file to change this.
+However, since the metadata is within the notebook file itself - which is given to the student - one can't prevent the student from editing the notebook file to change anything within it, since they have direct access to the file within their server.
 More on the effects of this later.

 The standard Jupyter stack and notebook format is also one of the downsides, compared to other learning management systems (depending on